Mario Party: Island Tour: Gameplay

 Mario Party: Island Tour is a party video game similar to previous installments in the Mario Party series, wherein two to four players compete in a virtual board game.
-The game provides 10 playable characters—Mario, Luigi, Princess Peach, Princess Daisy, Wario, Waluigi, Yoshi, Boo, Toad, and Bowser Jr.—who can be controlled by human players as well as artificial intelligence (AI).
+The game provides 10 playable characters – Mario, Luigi, Princess Peach, Princess Daisy, Wario, Waluigi, Yoshi, Boo, Toad, and Bowser Jr. – who can be controlled by human players as well as artificial intelligence (AI).
 During board games, players roll dice or use cards to move around the game board, with the space each player lands on potentially triggering an event or minigame.
-The game features a total of 81 minigames, all of which are brand-new four-player free-for-alls.
+Mario Party: Island Tour features a total of 81 minigames, all of which are brand-new four-player free-for-alls.
 A few minigames require the use of augmented reality cards, StreetPass, or the Nintendo 3DS's built-in microphone, gyroscope, or touchscreen controls.

 In addition to being played throughout parties, minigames can be played in three separate game modes.
-One of the game modes, Time Attack, tasks the player with completing the same set of 10 minigames as quickly as possible, while another mode, Hot-Air Hijinks, features players competing to win three, five, or seven minigames before their rivals.
-There is also a free play mode, in which the player can freely select which minigames to play.
-Moreover, the game features a single-player campaign, Bowser's Tower, in which the player must defeat computer-controlled characters in one of two randomly chosen minigames on each level as they ascend Bowser's 30-floor tower, encountering a boss every five levels and dueling against Bowser at the top.
+One of the game modes, Time Attack, tasks the player with completing the same set of 10 minigames as quickly as possible, while another mode, Hot-Air Hijinks, sees players competing to win three, five, or seven minigames before their rivals.
+There is also a "free play" mode, wherein players can select which minigames to play.
+Moreover, the game features a single-player campaign, Bowser's Tower, in which the player must defeat three computer-controlled doppelgängers of their character in one of two randomly chosen minigames on each level as they ascend Bowser's 30-floor tower, encountering a boss every five levels and dueling against Bowser at the top.